-Even after Fifth Third Bancorp automated its financial data management process, it was expensive and time-consuming
+Even after Fifth Third Bancorp automated its financial data management process, it was expensive and time-consuming to support.

 So the Cincinnati-based residential and commercial bank began looking for alternatives, according to Bret Furtwengler, vice president of financial systems.
 The bank wanted to replace its heavily customized data collection and validation platform.
 The platform integrated data from several systems and validated it for financial reporting processes.
 But it was prone to breaking, expensive to maintain, and often required late-night support from his small team, Furtwengler said.
 Employees were burning out.